 Bowling can cause tightness and even injury in your calf muscles and hip flexors.
-That’s why it’s important to always warm-up prior to bowling.
-The Kneeling Stride is a calf and hip flexor stretch that can be done before, after or both before and after bowling, giving you instant relief in those areas.
+That’s why it’s always important to warm up prior to bowling.
+The Kneeling Stride is a calf and hip flexor stretch that can be done before and/or after bowling, giving you instant relief in those areas.
 In order to do this calf and hip flexor stretch you’ll need:

 - – PVC Pipe or a broom handle